-***UPDATE, April 1, 2020: UBHearing closed our offices on Thursday, March 19th and will be open, effective April 6, 2020, for emergency appointments only.
-We will follow the directive of Public Health in determining when we will reopen for regular business.
-When we re-open for regular business, clients whose appointments were cancelled due to our temporary closure will be contacted first and offered the option to re-book, before new client appointments are booked.
+***UPDATE, April 21, 2020: UBHearing closed our offices on Thursday, March 19th and are actively working to reopen with revamped processes and safety measures in place.
+When we re-open, clients whose appointments were cancelled due to our temporary closure will be contacted first and offered the option to re-book, before new client appointments are booked.
 Please check back here or on our Facebook page for further updates.
 We thank you for your patience and understanding as we make difficult business decisions with community safety in mind.***

 Is it real?
 Is it magic?
 How can UBHearing prices be so much less than expected?
 Our average price for a hearing aid last year was $525 - about the price of glasses, and thousands less than the competition.
 Our prices are even lower than "big box" hearing aid retailers and online retailers.

 It sounds too good to be true.
 How can one small, independently-owned hearing clinic in Quinte offer renewed hope for those living with hearing loss while, at the same time, providing top quality products and best-practice services?
 Finally, behind-the-scenes UBHearing secrets are revealed!
 Watch how we magically transform a hearing solution that typically costs $4000 into a pair of hearing aids anyone can afford.

 Targeted online hearing aid advertising seems all pervasive, especially if you’re over 65 years of age.
 Ads on social media and other sites promise low-cost, discreet “hearing aids” that are suitable for anyone.
 That's not surprising considering 10% of the population has hearing loss and 80% of those with hearing loss have yet to purchase hearing aids.
 That's a big market to tap into and there are plenty of people trying to cash in.